About Us & What We Do

 3) Paid internship program where we teach writing and journalism and provide half-day access to, for example, CNET for journalism.
 We do this so interns can see how journalism and games are made.

-4) Provide gaming technology and games to schools, including a high tech computer, an HDTV and game consoles.
+4) Provide gaming technology and games to schools, including a high tech computer and game consoles.

-5) In-class guests have included the president of Nintendo America, the president of Sony Interactive Entertainment, the Vice President of Rockstar games and many more.
+5) In-class guests have included the former president of Nintendo America, the president of Sony Interactive Entertainment, the Senior Vice President of Rockstar games and many more.

 B) Henry Street Settlement